FAQSaturday, Jan. 26 2013

 Answer: During race week (excluding race day), the mountain opens at 9:00am for the general public.
 Each person will need to pay a tollgate fee.
 Tourist information regarding Pikes Peak-America’s Mountain can be found here.

-Answer: Will Call is located at the Gateway on race day.
+Answer: Tickets can be picked up at the Gateway to the Pikes Peak – America’s Mountain on Saturday June 28th from Noon – 6:00pm and on Sunday June 29th from 3:00 am – 10:00 am.
 You will not need to physically pick up any purchased tickets prior to race day.
 Please bring your ID on race day and the Gateway workers will have you in our system.